-The consolidated financial statements for the year ended 31 December 2022 have been prepared in accordance with IFRS (International Financial Reporting Standards, as approved by the European Union).
+The consolidated financial statements for the year ended 31 December 2023 have been prepared in accordance with IFRS (International Financial Reporting Standards, as approved by the European Union).

-1. Consolidated financial position of Banque Degroof Petercam Luxembourg S.A.
+Consolidated financial 1. position of Banque Degroof Petercam Luxembourg S.A.

 1.1.
 Consolidated income of Banque Degroof Petercam Luxembourg S.A.